Osaka in 1 Day

 Note: If you have a JR Pass, the Special Rapid and some Bullet Trains are included.
 However, many of the Bullet Trains (especially during peak times) are Nozomi, which aren’t included in the Pass.
 Check for the less frequent, but equally fast Hikari.

 Osaka has a comprehensive transport system, including eight Subway lines.
-If, like us, you have a JR Pass, you can travel round the edge of the city on the JR Loop Line, but must pay for the Subway.
+If, like us, you have a JR Pass, you can travel round the edge of the city on the JR Loop Line for free, but must pay for the Subway.

 Day 1Train to Osaka